FREQUENTLY ASKED QUESTIONS

 Q: I can’t believe that you’re selling fonts that are available all over the internet for free!

 A: Where do you think all those free fonts come from?
 They’re mostly demo or shareware versions of fonts that we and others have designed which have been stripped of their documentation.
 We let those fonts go out there for free as advertising for our fonts and to encourage people to try them out.
 Designing a good font takes hundreds of man-hours.
 When you spend that much time working on something, it’s not entirely unreasonable to hope to get paid a small amount for your work.
 Does your boss come to you on payday and say “someone else is already doing a job like yours as a volunteer at a church, so I’m not going to pay you either”.
 Our fonts are among the most unusual and most reasonably priced on the market.
 On average they sell for less than half what most commercial fonts do.
 Larger font producers like Adobe and Microsoft have single fonts that sell for over $200.
 The average commercial font sells for about $30-$40.
-In comparison, most of ours are only $12.
+In comparison, most of ours are $24 or less.
 If you want a good, original design in a font with all the features you need, sometimes it is worth paying a little bit of money.

 Q: Can I use your fonts in my web page?
 Can I use your fonts in a book I’m publishing?